When I was 27 years old, I had a wake-up call.

 If you want it badly enough, you’ll get it.
 Everything on this list comes down to being motivated and working hard.

-Remember: no one ever improved their life by approaching things by acting with low intensity and just going through the motions.
+Remember: no one ever improved their life by approaching things with low intensity and just going through the motions.
 Good things come to those who hustle.
 Stagnation stays with those who wait.

 As always, the rest is up to you.